alexeypa/blog/content/post/2007-03-08-duplicatehandle.md

 <!-- more -->

-<blockquote>In some cases, the new handle can have more access rights than the original handle.
+> In some cases, the new handle can have more access rights than the original handle.
 However, in other cases, DuplicateHandle cannot create a handle with more access rights than the original.
-For example, a file handle created with the GENERIC_READ access right cannot be duplicated so that it has both the GENERIC_READ and GENERIC_WRITE access right.</blockquote>
+For example, a file handle created with the GENERIC_READ access right cannot be duplicated so that it has both the GENERIC_READ and GENERIC_WRITE access right.